 The A file provides the translator with information regarding the size of the target processor array.
-Consider a systolic computation that maps to a $4 \times 4$ physical array.
-If the size field of the A file specifies a $5 \times 4$ physical array, then the translator creates schedules for the extra processors, so that they propagate data to, and from, the processors that are actually involved in the computation (since it is assumed that only edge processors have access to external data).
+Consider a systolic computation that maps to a 4×4 physical array.
+If the size field of the A file specifies a 5×4 physical array, then the translator creates schedules for the extra processors, so that they propagate data to, and from, the processors that are actually involved in the computation (since it is assumed that only edge processors have access to external data).
 The A file also enables the translator to handle correctly situations where, for instance, the left side of the array can read data but cannot write data.
-Similarly, the translator detects the case in which a spacetime embedding of a computation is incompatible with the I/O capabilities of the physical array.
+The translator similarly detects the case when a spacetime embedding of a computation is incompatible with the I/O capabilities of the physical array.